Jeff900/hh2025code/README.md

 * irin (U3) - IR sensor
 * irled (D4) - IR LED

+In the default mode you can shoot 5 times.
+After that, you can "reload" by pressing the trigger button (swmiddle).
+If you get shot, a counter will count to 5.
+After 5 shots, your banana will turn into "game over mode".
+The restart the default mode, press btn1 for about 1 or 2 seconds.

 ### ledmode
 ledmode is a special mode option available in the default bananamode.
 Within the default bananamode, use btn1 and btn2 to navigate through the modes. ledmode has three different modes:
 * ledmode 0: shows the battery status